 This walkthrough will quickly get you started building a pure Python Flink project.

-You can begin by creating a Python project and installing the PyFlink package.
+You can begin by creating a Python project and installing the PyFlink package following the installation guide.

 Table API applications begin by declaring a table environment; either a

 This serves as the main entry point for interacting with the Flink runtime.

 It can be used for setting execution parameters such as restart strategy, default parallelism, etc.